Rashid600-coder/final-projecthonarkada-farsi/README.md

 Insert the API base URL (the website from which you obtained the API key) on line 707.
 If you do not have an API key, you can obtain a limited free key for testing purposes from the following website: https://gapgpt.app/ai-api
+Note: Due to internet filtering conditions, some APIs may not function correctly.
+Please pay attention to the debug output in the CMD/terminal window for troubleshooting.

 5. Run the Project
 After configuring the API key: